jamesquinlan/Intro-Database-SQL/lectures/datadesign.md

 #### Referential Integrity
 Referential integrity preserves relationships between tables so as to not create _orphaned_ rows.
-Referential integrity (if you want to have it) must be declaired using foreign key constraints.
+Referential integrity must be explicitly declared using foreign key constraints.
 For example, if a row in the primate key table is deleted, then what happens to the related rows in the foreign key table?
 Similar circumstances can occur if inserting a row in foreign key table, or updating values in either table.
+Recap: Delect row from primary table; Insert row in foreign key table.
+Example: Manufacturer ID is a foreign key in the Products table.
+If we deleted the manufacturer from the Manufacturer table, then there would be a orphan in Man_ID in the Products table.
+Similar, if we insert a row in the Products table that doesn't have a match in the Manufacturers table.

 ______